camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 To use Play, open a BPMN diagram and click the **Play** tab.
 Read the [limitations and availability section](#limitations-and-availability) if this section is missing.

 In Self-Managed, you are prompted to select from the clusters defined in your Web Modeler [configuration](/self-managed/modeler/web-modeler/configuration/configuration.md#clusters).
-The Camunda 8 Docker Compose distribution provides one cluster configured by default.
+The Camunda 8 Helm and Docker Compose distributions provide one cluster configured by default.
 If no configuration is found, you are prompted to [manually enter your cluster details](#use-play-with-camunda-self-managed).

 A Play environment is then started that utilizes your selected development cluster in SaaS, or the specified cluster in a Self-Managed setup.